William Levy (actor): Career

 Levy starred in the Mexican telenovela Triunfo del Amor, a remake of the Venezuelan classic Cristal, again with Maite Perroni.
 The telenovela aired on El Canal de las Estrellas on October 25, 2010.
 Pedro Torres, executive producer of Mujeres Asesinas, confirmed Levy's role in the third season of the popular Mexican series.
 Levy starred as Jennifer Lopez's love interest in the music video "I'm Into You", from her album Love?.
 It aired on NBC's Today on May 2, 2011.
 Levy appeared on the cover of People en Español for its special issue on the sexiest men of the year for 2011.

 In January 2012, it was announced that Levy would appear in two episodes of the VH1 television series Single Ladies, with Denise Vasi.
 He was a participant in the fourteenth season of Dancing with the Stars, with two-time mirror ball champion Cheryl Burke as his dance-pro partner; they finished in third place.
 In December 2012, Levy was cast as Captain Damian Fabre for the remake of La Tormenta titled La Tempestad which aired in 2013.
 Levy starred in Addicted, an erotic drama based on the novel of the same name by Zane.
 Variety named Levy one of the Top 10 Latino Actors and Actresses in Hollywood.

 Levy co-starred in Tyler Perry's film The Single Moms Club (2014).
+In 2016, Levy made a transition into major Hollywood studio films, appearing alongside Milla Jovovich in the science fiction action film Resident Evil: The Final Chapter, where he portrayed the character Christian, a survivor faction leader.
 Levy was cast in the lead role as Warrior in the Brent Ryan Green film The Veil (2017).
 In 2018, he played the role of Mateo Ferrera in the Fox musical drama series Star.